Alfred Tanduk Palembangan

-Alfred Tanduk Palembangan (born 10 March 1955) is a diplomat who served as ambassadors to a number of Latin America and Caribbean states.
-He served as ambassador to Venezuela with concurrent accreditation to Dominica, Grenada, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad dan Tobago from 2007 to 2011 and ambassador to Cuba with concurrent accreditation to the Bahamas, Haiti, and Jamaica from 2016 to 2020.
+Alfred Tanduk Palembangan (born 10 March 1955) is an Indonesian diplomat who served as ambassador to a number of Latin American and Caribbean states.
+He served as ambassador to Venezuela with concurrent accreditation to Dominica, Grenada, Saint Lucia, Saint Vincent and the Grenadines, and Trinidad and Tobago from 2007 to 2011 and ambassador to Cuba with concurrent accreditation to the Bahamas, Haiti, and Jamaica from 2016 to 2020.

 Early life and education

-Born in Sa'dan, Tana Toraja, on 10 March 1955, Palembangan is the youngest of five siblings to Paulus Tandian, the village chief of Bo'batu in Sa'dan Matallo, and Martina Kaban.
-He attended the Rantepao Catholic High School from 1972 to 1974, during which he was inspired to become a diplomat after interacting with tourist.
+Born in Sa'dan, Tana Toraja, on 10 March 1955, Palembangan is the youngest of five siblings born to Paulus Tandian, the village chief of Bo'batu in Sa'dan Matallo, and Martina Kaban.
+He attended the Rantepao Catholic High School from 1972 to 1974, during which he was inspired to become a diplomat after interacting with tourists.
 A foreign missionary priest at his school encouraged him to learn a foreign language and gifted him an English dictionary on the condition that he would become fluent.
 Upon completing high school he briefly studied economics at Hasanuddin University for one semester before transferring to the law faculty at same university.
 During his studies, Palembangan joined the Union of Catholic University Students of the Republic of Indonesia.
 He received his bachelor's degree in mid-1980, becoming the first to graduate from his class of 1975.

 In October 1980, after graduating with a law degree, Palembangan moved to Jakarta and applied selectively to various private companies and government agencies, including the education and culture department, the justice department, the foreign department, and Bank Negara Indonesia.
-He was accepted to taught at different state universities, but he reluctantly declined the offer as he was not allowed to taught at his alma mater on the grounds of ensuring equal distribution of experience.
+He was accepted to teach at different state universities, but he reluctantly declined the offer as he was not allowed to teach at his alma mater on the grounds of ensuring equal distribution of experience.
 Around the same time, he took tests for both the foreign department and justice department, successfully passing for both in January and June 1981, respectively.
 Although many family members wished for him to become a judge, his brother-in-law, M.P.
 Mangiri, strongly encouraged him to pursue a diplomatic career, viewing it as a noble profession and warning of the ethical pitfalls potentially faced by judges.
 This advice deeply influenced Palembangan, especially as his brother-in-law passed away the day after giving the counsel.